NEWS & UPDATES IN THE ACCOUNTING WORLD

 Medical Deductions:

-Medical expenses if more than 7.5 percent of your AGI are deductible as itemized deductions.
+Medical expenses if more than 7.5 percent of your AGI are deductible.

 You could claim medical expenses paid for the spouse or any other dependent claimed on the tax return.